jainsanyam786/OptimizationForMachineLearning/Predict_Mortality_due_to_COVID/Readme.md

 * In terms of overall accuracy logistic regression is better.
 * In terms of F1 score and Precision logistic regression is way better than SVM.
 * In terms of ROC_AUC_SCORE and Recall SVM is better but, the difference is small.
-### logistic regression-based model correctly predicts if the person will survive or not better than SVM based model.
+### Logistic regression-based model correctly predicts if the person will survive or not better than SVM based model.